 Difference between Open Policy & Open Cover Open Cover Open Policy Remarks 1.
-Generally for export and import consignments Primarily used for domestic shipments 2 Unstamped-usually a letter.
+Generally for export and import consignments Primarily used for domestic shipments 2.
+Unstamped-usually a letter.
 Every consignment is usually insured by means of a certificate of insurance which is stamped.
 Stamped-legally enforceable Policy being stamped may be upheld in a court of law in case of disputes.
-The certificate of insurance issued for covering each consignment is stamped - stamp duty being recovered along with premium, according Stamp Act. • consignment to consignment, hence open cover letter is basically an assurance of cover - •
+The certificate of insurance issued for covering each consignment is stamped - stamp duty being recovered along with premium, is computed according to the Indian Stamp Act.
+Premium amount fluctuates from consignment to consignement, hence open cover letter is basically an assurance of cover - similar to a held covered letter.
+Details of premium, sum insured, incorterms etc are given in the individual certificates.
+In open policy the sum insured is fixed and premium is collected in advance.
+Against this premium for regular consignments are adjusted till premium deposit advance is exhausted or replenished.